OFF

 Click here to download the online visa application.

-Please make sure the validity of your passport is 6 months post your arrival in Nepal.
-We recommend that you keep with you a photocopy of your passport separate from the original to help you in case you lose your passport.
-It is mandatory to carry your passport on the trek with you as it is required for internal flights.
+Please make sure the validity of your passport is 6 months after your arrival in Nepal.
+We recommend that you keep with you a photocopy of your passport, separate from the original, to help you in case you lose your passport.
+It is mandatory to carry your passport on the Jiri to Everest Base Camp trek with you, as it is required for internal flights.

-Your guide can advise you on the best diet to maintain sound health and fitness level.
+Your guide can advise you on the best diet to maintain a sound health and fitness level during the Jiri to Everest Base Camp trek.
 If you have a special dietary requirement (vegetarian, vegan, food allergies, etc.), please communicate it to your guide so that necessary arrangements can be made.
 Additional orders would attract extra costs payable directly to the respective lodge.

-It is worth noting that most of the places on the trek are deprived of electricity and they do not have proper refrigeration facilities.
+It is worth noting that most of the places on the Everest Base Camp trek via Jiri are deprived of electricity, and they do not have proper refrigeration facilities.
 Therefore, it is recommended that you maintain a vegetarian diet during your trek as the meat available may not be fresh.

-As transport of supplies to the mountain lodges and teahouses involve considerable manual labor and costs, trekkers are expected to be extra careful to keep wastage of food to a minimum.
+As transport of supplies to the mountain lodges and teahouses involves considerable manual labor and costs, trekkers are expected to be extra careful to keep wastage of food to a minimum.

 How often to drink water?